 This course focuses on planning and creating curriculum and utilizing instructional methods and delivery appropriate for students with low incidence disabilities.
-Candidates will also learn to develop learning environments and apply behavioral strategies to foster independence and
+Candidates will also learn to develop learning environments and apply behavioral strategies to foster independence and affective, social, and life skills.
+This course is taken during Special Education Block II in conjunction with other Block II courses.
+Classroom hours and fieldwork are shared.
+Prerequisite: Admission to College of Education Teacher Candidacy.
+Offered spring.

-EDSP-4763: Adaptive and Assistive Technology for Individuals with Disabilities - 3 hours This course will offer candidates opportunities to become familiar with assistive technology that could be integrated into the classroom to make learning accessible for students with disabilities.
+EDSP-4763: Adaptive and Assistive Technology for Individuals with Disabilities - 3 hours

+This course will offer candidates opportunities to become familiar with assistive technology that could be integrated into the classroom to make learning accessible for students with disabilities.
 The use of assistive technology that ranges from low to high tech will be discussed and modeled.
 Candidates will review and evaluate appropriate tools to meet individual student needs.
 The development of supportive services and the integration of technology into the IEP process will also be discussed.
 This course is taken during Special Education Block II in conjunction with other Block II courses.
 Classroom hours and fieldwork are shared.
 Prerequisite: Admission to College of Education Teacher Candidacy.
+Offered spring.